 Our Corporate Partners

-Our corporate partners are extremely diverse in terms of their sector of activity, organisational culture, size, as well as in terms of their reasons for being a part of the Master of Management program.
-We invite our Corporate Partners to be active in all aspects within the program: from their active contribution to the strategic goals and management of the program to contributing to our students' learning experience in the classroom, to welcoming our graduates and alumni as new recruits in their organisations.
-The relationships that we have with our Corporate Partners are highly valued and is a long term, mutually-beneficial commitment.
+Our Corporate Partners are extremely diverse and involved across all aspects of our programs: from active contribution to our strategic goals and the management of our programs, to contributing to our students' learning experience in the classroom, to welcoming our graduates and alumni as new recruits within their organisations.
+The relationships that we have with our Corporate Partners are highly valued and a long term, mutually-beneficial commitment.